-I often get asked about the field of dentistry by my students at the U of M. Being a professor for over 18 years and attending thousands of hours of advanced education, I have heard many great educators in the fields of dental care.
+Dr. Ken Hamin often gets asked about the field of dentistry by his students at the University of Manitoba.
+Being a professor for over 18 years and attending thousands of hours of advanced education, he has heard many great educators in the fields of dental care.